Barry-Fraser-Anderson/Bulky-MVC/README.md

 # Bulky-MVC
 An ASP.NET exercise.

-From the YouTube video: Introduction to ASP.NET Core MVC https://www.youtube.com/watch?v=AopeJjkcRvU
+Inspired by a YouTube video: Introduction to ASP.NET Core MVC https://www.youtube.com/watch?v=AopeJjkcRvU

-## Synopsis
+## Description
 A mock-up of a simple online book store.

-Customers are required to register and login in order to place an order.
-(The shopping cart is not currently implemented)
+Customers are required to register and login in order to to place an order.
+(Shopping cart has not been implemented)

-Only Admin users may update the product catalog and category table.
+Only logged-in Admin users may update the product catalog and category table.

 ## Topics Covered
 - Fundamentals of .NET Core